agardnerittemp/mclass/README.md

 Set the value to `false`.

-The demo can run with 2 CPU.
+The demo can run on 2-core infrastructure.

 [Create a codespace now](https://github.com/codespaces/new)

 ### Run with Keptn

-The demo needs 4 CPU.
+The demo needs the 4-core infrastructure.

 [Create a codespace now](https://github.com/codespaces/new)